 The form of Ubiquinone Q10 used in both of these trials was Bio-Quinone Q10 from Pharma Nord, which is also the reference product for international Q10 research and has been used in over 100 clinical trials.

-Dr Mantle, who is a medical adviser at Pharma Nord UK, said: “For Q10 supplementation to be effective, it needs to be absorbed by the body – what is known as bioavailability.
+Dr Mantle, who is a Medical Advisor at Pharma Nord UK, said: “For Q10 supplementation to be effective, it needs to be absorbed by the body – what is known as bioavailability.
 Because of its relatively large molecular size, the bioavailability of Q10 is intrinsically low.”

 Pharma Nord’s Bio-Quinone Q10 is oil-based to boost absorption and is identical to the form produced by the body.
 It is subjected to a unique patented process to break down the Q10 crystals into a form which is more easily absorbed by the body.